Kayz-mann/expo-healthkit/README.md

 Then select your device and press Run (⌘R).

-### 3. Test the Demo
+### 3. Using the App

-Once the app launches, navigate to the **healthkit-demo** screen to test:
+Once the app launches on your device:

+1. Navigate to the **healthkit-demo** screen (you can add it to your navigation or access it directly)
-- Request HealthKit authorization
-- Save sample workouts
-- Query workout history
-- View statistics
+2. Tap **"Request HealthKit Access"** to authorize the app
+3. Use the buttons to:
+   - **Save Sample Workout**: Creates a 1-hour running workout with 5km distance
+   - **Load Workouts**: Fetches your last 10 workouts from the past 30 days
+   - **Load Stats**: Shows total distance and calories for the last 30 days
+4. View your workout history and tap **Delete** to remove individual workouts

 ## 💻 Usage Example